Aya-ZIbra/MyYogini/README.md

 # MyYogini
+An app that goes with you to the gym and diagnoses your yoga pose.
+It gives you corrections and tracks your style progess.
+This is the ultimate exercise app since it gives you a personalized target pose.
+Ideally, it will learn over time your particular limitations and not push you so hard that you get injured.

-An Edge Application which will evaluate the yoga poses of the individuals in real-time and provide them continuous feedback using AI at the edge.
+Being an Edge Application, **MyYogini** will evaluate the yoga poses of the individuals in real-time and provide them continuous feedback using AI at edge compute nodes.
 This application is based on multi-person 2D pose estimation algorithm.
 Thanks to the optimizations done using the OpenVINO toolkit, **MyYogini** app is designed to be responsive enough to give real-time feedback to the user about the correctness of their pose.

-The task is to predict a pose: body skeleton, which consists of keypoints and connections between them, for every person in an input video.
-The pose may contain up to 18 keypoints: *ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees*, and *ankles*.
-Some of potential use cases of the algorithm are action recognition and behavior understanding.
+> We got this application running three platforms(Linux, Windows, Raspberry Pi +NCS2) and created a Mock UI.
+> We got exclusive access to EDGE AI intel DevCloud:  https://software.intel.com/en-us/devcloud/edge
+> The application was run on CPU devices of intel DevCloud showing a delay of less than **40 ms.

 Following pre-trained model is used in the application:

 * `human-pose-estimation-0001`, which is a human pose estimation network, that produces two feature vectors.
 The algorithm uses these feature vectors to predict human poses.

 ## How It Works

 On the start-up, the application reads command line parameters and loads human pose estimation model.
 Upon getting a frame from the OpenCV VideoCapture, the application runs inference of human pose estimation model (optimized by OpenVINO toolkit and available as a pre-trained model on Intel model zoo).
 The model output is post-processed and the user's body keypoints are detected.
 The yoga pose will be analyzed against the pose of the Guru, BKS Iyengar who is the founder of the Iyengar Yoga method.
-Output will be an analyzed photo showing the exact moves needed to do the pose correctly.
+Output will be an analyzed photo showing **a personalized version of the Guru's pose**.
+This analysis shows the user the exact changes needed to do the pose correctly.
 A scoring method is also proposed for a “Yes” or “No” realtime evaluation of your pose indicating whether it is correct or not.

 ## Building the Project
+For windows and linux:
 1. Run build_windows.bat file for windows / build_linux.sh on linux platform.
 2. A build folder will be created inside the main project directory.
 3. Locate the my_yogini.exe at .\build\intel64\Release